Skip to Main Content

 There are a number of resources which you can use to find the latest research evidence.

+Databases allow you to search for peer reviewed articles from a large number of journal titles at the same time.
 The Library subscribes to a number of databases which you can access with your City email address.
 There are also databases available online which are free to use.

 Evidence Based Practice research tools